truth998877/gtpf/README.md

-# Gas Turbine Performance in fortran
+# Gas Turbine Performance in FORTRAN